 These snacks don’t have to be anything fancy.
 They can be simple items like Goldfish, Cheez-Its, Crackers, or whatever else your kids like.
 We have found that it is best to bring snacks that do not need to be kept refrigerated.
 We often do not have lots of extra room in our coolers and don’t want to overload it with snacks for the kids.

 Let kids be kids and enjoy the time outdoors

 The last tip to make camping with kids easier is to let kids be kids.
-They are going to get dirty, cut and scratch themselves, lose their toys, make a mess and probably even more.
+They are going to get dirty, cut and scratch themselves, lose their toys, make a mess, and probably even more.
 This is the point of getting out and camping.
-Letting them have fun explore the wilderness and fall in love with nature.
+Letting them have fun exploring the wilderness and fall in love with nature.

 I grew up camping, and I always loved the freedom of running around the forest and having adventures.
 If we, as parents, often want to be in control of everything but that is often not the right choice.
 Let’s let our kids make some of the choices, have an imagination, and learn from doing.
 I know that we’ll be amazed at the fun they can have without staring at a screen, all while developing a love of nature.